JangoBoogaloo/LeetCodeExcercise/README.md

 ### Support more languages

 It's always an interesting topic to see how an algorithm/solution can be implemented in a different language.
 Sometimes an elegant/efficent algorithm in one language can be difficult or even impossible to implement in another language.
-For practice purpose using Python is very efficient, but I definitely support implementing them in other languages (Java, C++, or even Rust).
+For practice purpose using Python is very efficient, but implementing them in other languages (Java, C++, or even Rust) is definitely a good next TODO.

 At one point I will pause adding new questions and review existing questions.
 I will start supporting different languages by that time.